Everest Base Camp Trek in November – A Complete Guide

 Layering System

-Take advantage of layering system; base layers that draw the moisture off, mid layers that trap heat and waterproof layers.
-This lets you wear your clothes or shed them according to the weather and the amounts of physical activity that you are undertaking.
+Take advantage of the layering system: base layers that draw the moisture off, mid layers that trap heat, and waterproof layers.
+This lets you wear your clothes or shed them according to the weather and the amount of physical activity that you are undertaking.

 Quality Sleeping Bag

-Buy a more resistant sleeping bag to protect against the cold, particularly at night under the mountain peaks (preferably -15 degree or cooler).
+Buy a more resistant sleeping bag to protect against the cold, particularly at night at high elevations (preferably -15 degrees or cooler).

 Sturdy trekking boots

-Protective quality trekking stills that are waterproof and with enough ankle support are preferred.
-Make sure to put them on before the expedition so that you will not have sores.
+Protective, waterproof trekking boots with sufficient ankle support are preferred.
+Make sure to put them on before the expedition so that you will not get sores.

 Warm Accessories